bryanknox/bryanknox.github.io/_posts/2021-12-09-dotnet-user-secrets-set-cli-notes.md

 `-c|--configuration <CONFIGURATION>`

-Specifies the configuration of the Visual Studio project that should be used to determine the user secrets store to operate on.
+Specifies the configuration in the Visual Studio project file that the user secrets ID to use should be associated with.

 Defaults to the configuration named "Debug".

 Ignored if any id option is specified.

+The Visual Studio project file's global user secrets ID will be used if the specified configuration is not associated with a user secrets ID in the project file.
+Or, an error will be output if project file does not have a global user secrets ID.

 ### Id Option

-`--id \<USERSECRETSID>`
+`--id <USERSECRETSID>`

 Specifies the user secret ID of the user secrets store to operate on.